opnfv/functest/docs/testing/user/userguide/runfunctest.rst

 all the OpenStack resources (images, networks, volumes, security groups, tenants, users) so that an eventual cleanup does not remove any of these defaults.

+It is also called before running a test except if it is disabled by configuration in the testcases.yaml file (clean_flag=false).
+This flag has been added as some upstream tests already include their own cleaning mechanism (e.g. Rally).

 The script **clean_openstack.py** which is located in *$REPOS_DIR/functest/functest/utils/* is normally called after a test execution.
 It is in charge of cleaning the OpenStack resources that are not specified in the